Saturday, September 17, 2011

 This Date in Rock Music History: September 14

-1955: Little Richard recorded "Tutti Frutti" in a New Orleans recording studio.
+1955: Little Richard recorded "Tutti Frutti" at J&M Studios in New Orleans, Louisiana.

 1959: "The Three Bells" from the Browns was #1 for the fourth week in a row.
-The instrumental "Sleep Walk" came in #2 followed by Lloyd Price and "I'm Gonna' Get Married".
-Phil Phillips had the original "Sea of Love" and the Everly Brothers were fifth with "('Til) I Kissed You".
-The rest of the Top 10: "Red River Rock", another instrumental, was #6 from Johnny & the Hurricanes, "Broken-Hearted Melody" from Sarah Vaughan, Fats Domino with "I Want to Walk You Home", Bobby Darin's "Mack the Knife" moved from 24-9 while Jan & Dean entered the list with "Baby Talk".
+The instrumental "Sleep Walk" by Santo & Johnny came in #2 followed by Lloyd Price and "I'm Gonna' Get Married".
+Phil Phillips had the original "Sea Of Love" (he also co-wrote the song) and the Everly Brothers were fifth with "('Til) I Kissed You".
+The rest of the Top 10: "Red River Rock", another instrumental, was #6 from Johnny & the Hurricanes, "Broken-Hearted Melody" from Sarah Vaughan, Fats Domino with "I Want To Walk You Home", Bobby Darin's "Mack The Knife" moved from 24-9 while Jan & Dean entered the list with "Baby Talk".

 1963: Although most of us wouldn't know them until their hit "Back Stabbers" nine years later, the O'Jays first charted on this date with the single "Lonely Drifter".

-1963: "She Loves You" by the Beatles became the #1 song in the U.K. It would remain as the biggest-selling single until 1977.
+1963: "She Loves You" by the Beatles became the #1 song in the U.K. It would remain as the biggest-selling single in the history of the U.K. until 1977.

 1963: "Heat Wave" by Martha & the Vandellas took over at #1 on the R&B chart.